 Annual broad-leaved weeds and grasses are the chief problem in young vineyards.
-Older vineyards ferquently become matted with bluegrass and quack grass.
+Older vineyards frequently become matted with bluegrass and quack grass.

 The only satisfactory weed control measures for use in grapes are cultivation and hand hoeing.
-Dinitro compounds have been used for temporary control of weeds in the row, but this treatment will not kill perennial weeds.
+Dinitro compounds at $1-1\frac{1}{2}$ lbs. per acre in 5-10 gals. of oil have been used for temporary control of weeds in the row, but this treatment will not kill perennial weeds.
+Grape vines should be at least 3 years old before dinitro compounds are used for weed control.